CareCru/cc-analytics-wiki/Treatments.md

 * **FM Diagnosed** - All procedures which are associated to a treatment plan and have not been deleted
 * **FM Not Rejected** - All treatment which have not been marked as rejected
 * **FM Booked** - All treatments which have at some point had an appointment (regardless if it was just pending, or has been subsequently cancelled, etc)
-* **FM Scheduled** - All treatments which are linked to an upcoming appointment that is still in good standing
+* **FM Scheduled** - All treatments which are linked to an upcoming appointment that is still in good standing, including Appointments marked as pending.
 * **FM Completed** - All treatments which have been completed

 ---